metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 I think Chicago might have some serious pass rushing issues here, especially after trading away Robert Quinn.
 Trevis Gipson is apparently the only name worth anything here.

+Cold-weather Goff is no longer a thing.
+He's playing just fine.

 ***

 ## Vikings @ Bills